ARCS2060 Archaeology Field School

 Travel between The University of Queensland and the field site will be arranged by the School of Social Science.

 There will be pre departure seminars that all students will be required to attend in order to have the skills required to successfully complete the field work.
-These seminars will be on campus; it is not possible to attend these workshops via zoom.
+The compulsory pre-fieldwork seminars will be held on St Lucia campus.
+It is not possible to attend these seminars via zoom.

 Places are capped at 24 students.
 This webpage will be updated with the EOI process and closing dates in 2026.

-Students must also have completed the course pre-requisites of ARCA1000, ARCS1001 and 4 units (#4) of 2nd level archaeology (ARCA/ARCS) courses.
+Students must also have completed the course pre-requisites of ARCA1000, ARCS1001 and 4 units of second-year archaeology (ARCA/ARCS) courses.

 final year students studying the BA Extended Major in Archaeology;